 A Note about Universal Life Insurance

-Because it can easily be tweaked in one direction or another, universal life insurance can be a bit tricky to evaluate with the Linton Yield Method.
-The underlying principles certainly exist and as such the method will work in its originally intended sense.
-Just keep in mind that care needs to be taken to ensure that assumptions concerning contracts are universal.
+Because it can easily be manipulated to inflate death benefit, universal life insurance can be a bit tricky to evaluate with the Linton Yield Method.
+The underlying principles exist and as such the method will work in its originally intended sense.
+Just keep in mind that assumptions about how the universal life policy accumulates cash value matter significantly.

 Not for Cash Accumulation Purposes